jesseduffield/jesseduffield.github.io/_posts/2021-9-15-Gos-Shortcomings-2.md

 myCar2.sound = "broom broom"
 ```

-I would much rather use capitalisation to distinguish between types and variables than between private-anything and public-anything, given that if a struct's field is private and I'm using that struct from the outside, I don't even want to know about its private fields, and if I'm _inside_ the struct, I don't need reminders of what is/isn't private because I can modify them all the same and I can easily scroll up to check privacy.
+I would much rather use capitalisation to distinguish between types and variables than between private and public, given that if a struct's field is private and I'm using that struct from the outside, I don't even want to know about its private fields, and if I'm _inside_ the struct, I don't need reminders of what is/isn't private because I can modify them all the same and I can easily scroll up to check privacy.

 To resolve the ambiguity, I've seen people default to capitalising their structs, and it must be a common enough practice for [talks to have been given](https://about.sourcegraph.com/go/idiomatic-go/) telling people to stop exporting everything.
 From my experience, this isn't a widespread issue in languages with a `public` or `export` keyword in place of capitalisation-based privacy.